Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Master of Science degree in marketing XYZ University, Graduated May 2021.
+- BA in Business Administration XYZ University, Graduated May 2021.

-- Coursework that is relevant: Market Research, Data Analysis and Consumer Behavior
+- Relevant course: Market Research, Data Analysis, Consumer Behavior

 Experience: